Home / Europe / Spain / Madrid

 Local specialties

-Safety Tips: Home to Madrid's most strictly regulated establishments with excellent food safety.
+Safety Tips: Home to Madrid's most reputable establishments with excellent food quality standards.
 Reservations recommended, especially for dinner.

 Malasaña